wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 for TypeScript to understand my code.
 * **In the next part I will cover where to start type checking**, which files, why these and how to get rid of the first type errors.

-You have feedback, questions, input.
-Please [ping me on twitter](https://twitter.com/wolframkriesing).
+You have fixes, feedback, questions, input or found mistakes or bugs, please [ping me on twitter](https://twitter.com/wolframkriesing).
+Thanks for reading all the way to here 🥳.